Backstroke is the most efficient stroke swum on the back. It is also the third-fastest stroke of all the swimming strokes.

 Elementary backstroke involved good supine floating position, overarm recovery, and a breaststroke leg action.

-The modern back crawl or backstroke which involves the alternating arm action with up and down leg action was invented during the twentieth century.
+The modern back crawl or backstroke involves the alternating arm action with an up and down leg action that was invented during the twentieth century.

 Unlike elementary backstroke, it is an upper-body dominant stroke.
 Most of the propulsion is generated by strong wing-like muscles under each arm.

 Backstroke produces the majority of the power by alternating arm action, and its streamlined horizontal position gives it its efficiency.

 It is a long axis stroke, the body rotates on an imaginary central axis from the head to the toe.

 The arm will come out of the water straight and once underneath the water, the hand will bend and pushes the water towards the feet.